Find a Meeting Near You Phone icon 800-643-9618

 Need More than AA?

-In cases you are physically dependent on alcohol, an alcohol detox treatment center is considered the only safe way to eliminate your physical dependence from the drug, so, it’s best to speak to a treatment specialist to talk through your options.
+An alcohol detox treatment center is considered the only safe way to eliminate your physical dependence from alcohol, so it’s best to speak to a treatment specialist to talk through your options.

-Regardless of how much you drink, the Alcoholics Anonymous program, coupled with treatment in a rehab facility increases your chances of recovery.
-How can you find a rehab that will work for you?
-Call 800-948-8417 Sponsored to learn about your alcohol rehab options.
+Regardless of how much you drink, the AA program, coupled with treatment in a rehab facility, increases your chances of recovery.

 Alcoholics Anonymous (AA) is an inclusive and welcoming group of people who come together to share their experiences of recovery from alcohol use and misuse.
 There are no fees or paperwork to fill out and the only requirement for membership in AA is the desire to stop drinking alcohol.
-Members have two main purposes: first to abstain from alcohol use, called “staying sober” by AA, and second, to help others in the group also abstain from alcohol use.
+Members have two main goals: to abstain from alcohol use (called “staying sober” by AA) and to help others in the group abstain from alcohol use.

-There are no religious affiliations and AA is not a religious organization, but members do share the idea that there is a power greater than the members as individuals, also called a higher power.
+There are no religious affiliations and AA is not a religious organization.
+However, members do share the idea that there is a power greater than the members as individuals, also called a higher power.